top of page

 Ron Treverton-Jones

-Acting Vice-Chairman & Trustee
+Acting Chairman & Trustee

 As the Chairman of stockbrokers EFG Harris Allday, Ron was already familiar with the Charitable Trust's work before he joined the board of trustees.
 Not only was he the chairman of our investment committee, but also his company EFG Harris Allday joined our Corporate Partnership Club, and supported the Railway through event sponsorship.